palex00/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 - Wild pokémon randomization
 - Trainer randomization
-- Starter randomization
+- Starter/Static/Gift/Trade/Legendary pokémon randomization
-- Static/Gift/Trade/Legendary pokémon randomization
+  - PREVENT species with certain evolution methods from being placed into one of those places
 - Full dexsanity
 - Trainersanity
 - Xtransceiver being required to see certain story sequences (with some of them giving items)